hairyf/nitropack-vite/README.md

 // your nitro config
 export default defineNitroConfig({
-  // Do not use plugins with the same configuration here (srcDir, imports, minify) })
+  // Do not use plugins with the same configuration here (srcDir, imports, minify)
+  // Additional Nitro-specific configuration can be added here })
 ```